Skip to main content

 3. Import any additional app-specific styles last

-Since STUDS Styles provides basic preflight and theming.
+Since the design system styles provides basic preflight and theming.
 We can omit the tailwindcss/theme and tailwindcss/preflight imports.
 If you need tailwind in full, use @import “tailwindcss”

 In your main CSS file: